Ecocraft-2022/GigaBlockIncorporated/README.md

 <div id="configuration-file"/>

 ## **Configuration File**
-Configuration file (config.yml) is located in plugin folder (EcoCraft) inside plugin folder located in server files.
+Configuration file (config. yml) is located in the plugin folder (EcoCraft) inside the plugin folder located in server files.
 <br/>
 In configuration file you declare the base values required for plugin to work.
 <br/>

-The most important one are world *dimensions*,*number of regions*
+The most important one are world *dimensions*, *number of regions*

 ![worldDim](./photos/world_dim.png)
 <br/>